titaniumbones/UTSC-map-exercise/README.md

-# Digital History Portfolio Projects
+# Digital History Map Project

+**WARNING (Feb 17, 2021)** This repository is being constructed in preparation for my talk on Feb.
+26. Please expect things to change.
+In particular, the git history is still being pruned so `git pull` may fail in future.

+**NOTE:** This code has mostly been extracted from [a real assignment I use in my own Digital History class](https://github.com/DigitalHistory/advanced-topics).
+Please feel free to experiment with the code as you wish.

 Congratulations, you have finished all the "basic skills" assignments.
-All of the rest of the assignments for the rest of the year will live in a single repository -- this one.
-Only the oral history assignment is required to pass the class.
-But those of you looking for a "B" will need to do the spatial history assignment, while those of you looking for an "A" will also need to do the project proposal.
+For the rest of the

 These three assignments share some basic infrastructure.
 This is on purpose.
 If you do all three of them, you should be able to very easily turn this repository into a small "digital portfolio" showcasing your work for this class.
 Not all of you will want to do this, but it's nice to have the option.